 Communication - Alert housing of any leaks or water intrusion immediately.
 It only takes 24- 48 hours for mold or mildew growth.

 Please take the time to read through the entire Indoor Air Quality and Healthy Living Conditions document to ensure you are doing all that you can to maintain a healthy home.
 Indoor Air Quality and Promoting Healthy Living Conditions in Residence Halls

-There are two types of Fan Coil/Unit Ventilator systems, two-pipe & four-pipe, which refer to the distribution system serving the climate control equipment in a building.
+There are different types of Fan Coil/Unit Ventilator systems, two-pipe & four-pipe, manual thermostatewhich refer to the distribution system serving the climate control equipment in a building.

-So as you can see, when it comes to heating and cooling a space with a two-pipe system, especially in our fluctuating Georgia weather, it is a guessing game.
+- So as you can see, when it comes to heating and cooling a space with a two-pipe or four-pipe system, especially in our fluctuating Georgia weather, it is a guessing game.

 For more information, please read our full document regarding the Heating and Cooling Systems on campus.
 Heating and Air Systems (HVAC)

 Forms & More